Yui-Ezic/vidstack-libass-example/README.md

 # Player example in nextjs with vidstack and libass subtitles

+To install dependencies: `npm install`

-This is default nextjs project, so you can use `npm run build` for development server and other scripts
+This is default nextjs project, so you can use `npm run dev` for development server and other scripts

 ## Notes